The Nottinghamshire and District

 are comfortable with the voting that has been completed on their behalf in

-relation to the Trustees’ definition of a significant vote, and the managers’
+relation to their definition of a significant vote, and the managers’ own

 A sample of the most significant votes is provided below: